Working with the Community: Activist Milestone #6

-Create, Manage, and Activate a Community Action Network of Grassroots and Grasstops Activists
+Create, Manage, and Activate a Community Action Network of Grassroots and Grasstops Advocates

 What is a Community Action Network?

 A RESULTS Action Network is a loosely organized pool of community-based advocates and supporters connected to a RESULTS group.
 Action Network members may not typically participate in regular group activities and meetings, but they take actions to support the group’s advocacy and organizing efforts and may participate in fundraising efforts.

 Resources for Creating and Managing a local Action Network

 - Join the Action Network Community of Practice listserve and/or Facebook Group

 - Attend our monthly webinars on the first Wednesday of the month at 8:00 pm ET (find login details in our Events Calendar)